-Members were advised that meetings of the Ballyclare May Fair Working Group resumed in December 2021 and there have been four meetings of the Group held on 10 December 2021, 12 January, 10 February and 10 March 2022.
-Minutes of the meetings held on 10 December 2021 and 12 January 2022 were approved at Community Planning Committee on 14 February 2022.
+Members are advised that meetings of the Ballyclare May Fair Working Group resumed in December 2021 and there have been four meetings of the Group held on 10th December 2021, 12th January, 10 February and 10 March 2022.
+Minutes of the meetings held on 10th December 2021 and 12th January 2022 were approved at Community Planning Committee on 14 February 2022.
 Minutes of the meeting held on 10 February 2022 were approved at Community Planning Committee on 14 March 2022.
-Minutes of the meeting held on 10 March were circulated for Members' information.
+Minutes of the meeting held on 10 March are enclosed for Members' information.

-Proposed by Councillor Ross Seconded by Councillor Stewart and agreed that the minutes of the May Fair Working Group meeting of 10 March 2022 be approved.
+RECOMMENDATION: that the minutes of the May Fair Working Group meetings of the 10 March 2022, be approved.